everstake/neo-ide/USAGE.md

 #### Upload and save contracts

-> Upload contract from hard drive
+Upload contract from hard drive:

 + Click the `Upload File` button to upload contract from hard drive